How to check if an email is phishing

 Should I forward the email to ScamSpot?

 No forwarding is needed.
-Copy and paste the text into the checker and avoid including sensitive personal information when possible.
+Copy and paste the email text into the checker and avoid including sensitive personal information when possible.

-Can ScamSpot guarantee an email is safe?
+Can the checker guarantee an email is safe?

 No. It gives a risk assessment and next steps.
-When money, passwords, or identity documents are involved, verify through official channels.
+When money, passwords, or identity documents are involved, always verify through official channels.